The Last Legion: Plot

-Shortly before the coronation of Romulus Augustulus as Emperor in AD 475, Ambrosinus, a Druid and part of a secret brotherhood protecting the sword of Julius Caesar, has become the tutor to the young Romulus Augustulus.
-He at times gives the impression he is a magician, but his "magic" is usually revealed to be simple hand trickery.
-Romulus' father Orestes rules Rome but is not Emperor himself.
-On the day before Romulus' coronation, Odoacer, commander of the barbarian Goths allied with Rome, demands a third of Italy from Orestes, but is rebuffed.
-The same day, Romulus meets the general of the Nova Invicta Legion, Aurelius.
+In the Roman Empire of the 5th century, Ambrosinus, a Druid and member of a secret brotherhood protecting the sword of Julius Caesar, becomes tutor to the young newly crowned Western Emperor Romulus Augustulus.
+As Emperor, Romulus and his father Orestes refuse to give the Gothic warlord Odoacer a third of Italy.
+On the same day, Romulus meets the general of the Nova Invicta Legion, Aurelius.

-The night after the coronation, Rome is attacked by the Goths in the Battle of Ravenna.
-Most of Aurelius' men are killed, and Aurelius is stunned and left for dead.
+Sometime after the coronation, Rome is attacked by the Goths.
+Most soldiers of the Nova Invicta legion are killed while Aurelius is stunned and left for dead.
 Orestes and his wife are killed by Odoacer's lieutenant, Wulfila, who captures Romulus.
-The next day, Odoacer, now the ruler of the Western Roman Empire, plans to have Romulus killed.
-Ambrosinus convinces Odoacer to spare him and Romulus is exiled to Capri along with Ambrosinus, guarded by Wulfila and his men.
-His prison is a villa constructed more than four centuries earlier by the emperor Tiberius.

-With Ambrosinus' help, Romulus discovers a hidden chamber within the villa.
-He comes across a statue of Julius Caesar holding his sword, forged by a Chalybian smith after his military campaigns in Britain.
-Writing near the statue's feet proclaims the sword was made for "he who is destined to rule".
+The next day, Odoacer, now the ruler of the Western Empire, plans to have Romulus killed.
+At Ambrosinus' urging, Odoacer spares and exiles Romulus to Capri instead, along with Ambrosinus himself while Wulfila and his men are sent to guard them.
+With Ambrosinus' help, Romulus enters a villa built during the reign of Emperor Tiberius and he discovers a hidden chamber there.
+Inside, Romulus finds a statue of Julius Caesar holding his sword, forged by a Chalybian smith during his invasion of Britain.
+Below the statue, Romulus reads a dais which states that the sword is made for "he who is destined to rule".
 This is interpreted as a prophecy and Romulus keeps the weapon.